 Start the program setup.
 When selecting the setup mode, mark the Custom

 Select the components to be installed.
 Check if the path that was detected by the program corresponds to the actual path.
 After this, the program installation starts.
-On the initial launch, the program shall propose you to convert the message base indexes:
+On the initial launch, the program will propose you convert the message base indexes:

-This message box gives an express notice about making a backup if you suppose that you'll continue using previous versions of The Bat!.
-We made this backup in the first part of the guide.
+This message box gives an express notice about making a backup, if you suppose that you'll continue using the previous versions of The Bat!
+We made this backup in the very first part of the guide.

 Now we'll present some useful information about the new format for all users.
-It'll be especially helpful for those of you that refused to make backup and fulfilled the conversion of the message base indexes to the new format.
+It'll be especially helpful for those of you that declined to make a backup, and fulfilled the conversion of the message base indexes to the new format.
 How to get back to the previous versions of the program that use the old message base index format?
-Here's a piece of information on what's happened.
+Here's a piece of information on what has happened.

-What to do if you need to get back to the previous versions of the program keeping all the information after you converted the indexes?
+What to do if you need to get back to the previous versions of the program, keeping all the information after you converted the indexes?
 It's simple.
 Install the previous version over the new one.
 Check the components and the installation path, as it was described above.
-The program shall be launched successfully.
-When the new version converted the message indexes, the old ones were deleted.
+The program will launch successfully.
+When the new version converts the message indexes, the old ones are deleted.
 That's why now, when a previous version is launched, the program detects no indexes and just creates them once again.
 The information is not lost.
-The letters that were received since the new version was installed will be now considered unread.
+The letters which were received since the new version was installed, will be now considered unread.
 These are the only consequences.

-It's worth mentioning that the backup files that were made in the new version of the program can not be used for restore in previous versions.
-It's also important that the same database can not be used in the old and in the new version at the same time.
+It's worth mentioning that the backup files that were made in the new version of the program can't be used to restore in previous versions.
+It's also important that the same database can't be used in the old and new version at the same time.

-Users can ask us – why had we made the backup file, if we didn't use it in this example?
-The answer derives from the axiom – before starting any actions of this kind (installation of an other version of the program, etc.), as well as before making any important changes in the program, a backup must be made.
+Users can ask us – Why had we made the backup file, if we didn't use it in this example?
+The answer derives from the axiom – before starting any actions of this kind (installation of any other version of the program, etc.), as well as before making any important changes in the program, a backup must be made.